deadlydog/deadlydog.github.io/_posts/2024-08-21-A-PowerShell-function-to-easily-retry-any-code.md

 ### Example 4: Do not retry expected errors

-There may be certain errors that are expected in certain situations, or that you know a retry will not help with.
+There may be certain errors that are expected in certain situations, or where you know a retry will not help.
-In order to same time, specify not to retry on these errors:
+To save time, specify not to retry on these errors:

 ```powershell
 [scriptblock] $exampleThatReturnsData = {